spenserblack/big-bytes-rs/README.md

-# big-unit-rs
+# big-bytes-rs
-Converts floats to the largest possible unit >1
+Converts byte floats to the largest possible unit >1